dartanyan910/Fuzzy-Store-Funnel-Analysis/README.md

 # Maven-Fuzzy-Factory-Funnel-Traffic-Analysis
 An end-to-end data analysis project focused on optimizing the conversion funnel performance for "Maven Fuzzy Factory."
-This repository contains tools to identify customer drop-off points and measure the success of marketing campaigns through data-driven insights.
+This repository contains tools to identify root-cause of customer drop-off points and propose recommendation through data-driven insights.
 # Project Background
 Fuzzy Factory is a direct-to-consumer e-commerce company specializing in premium stuffed animals and gift-oriented bear products.
 The company has been operational since early 2012 and operates entirely through its online storefront, making website performance and conversion optimization central to its revenue model.